 Because of those reasons, I was taught to use some safeguards, to prevent myself misunderstanding a passage.
 For example:

-- Always read in context (see Biblical tools: Consider the context of a dream).
+- Always read in context

 - Start with the clear parts.